 Baby ‘Drop’ - What happens when a baby ‘drops’?

 Baby ‘dropping,’ also known as lightning, is one of the most prominent signs of approaching labor.
 As a part of this process, by the 36th week of pregnancy, the baby “drops” lower into the mother’s pelvis and engages within the mother’s pubic bones.
-Though this happens, in most cases, around the 36th week, in some babies it can ever happen in the 37th or the 38th week.
-Lightning could also be referred to as a sign from the baby that they are all set to take birth!
+Though this happens, in most cases, around the 36th week, in some babies it can never happen in the 37th or the 38th week.
+Lightning could also be referred to as a sign from the baby that they are all set to give birth!

 While lightning is a major sign that labor is on the way, it should be noted that it is not always 100% imminent.
 Some mothers might still take a couple of weeks before going into active labor.
 Moms who have already had babies in the past, in particular, might experience the baby drop right before they go into labor.